PerlDancer/Dancer2/GitGuide.md

      $ git clone git://github.com/perldancer/Dancer2.git

 The Dancer2 sources come with a `dist.ini`.
-That's the configuration files for _Dist::Zilla_, so that it knows how to build Dancer2.
+That's the configuration file for _Dist::Zilla_, so that it knows how to build Dancer2.
 Let's use dist.ini to install additional `Dist::Zilla` plugins which are not yet installed on your system (or Perl installation):